mtag-dev/squall/docs/en/docs/tutorial/handling-errors.md

 ```

 !!! note "Technical Details"
-    You could also use `from starlette.responses import PlainTextResponse`.
+    You could also use `from squall.responses import PlainTextResponse`.

     **Squall** provides the same `starlette.responses` as `squall.responses` just as a convenience for you, the developer.
 But most of the available responses come directly from Starlette.